DragonSenses/Algorithms/LeetCode/297-serialize-and-deserialize-binary-tree/problem.md

 - **Linear Output Size**: The serialized string contains one token per node plus one token per null child.
 A binary tree with `n` nodes has `n + 1` null children, so the output is `O(n)` in size.
 - **Call Stack Usage**: Preorder DFS recursion can reach a depth of `O(h)`, where `h` is the tree height.
 In the worst case (a skewed tree), `h = n`, giving `O(n)` stack usage.
 - **Token Array for Deserialization**: Splitting the serialized string produces an array of `O(n)` tokens, which dominates memory usage.

+# Breadth‑First Search Level-Order Approach

+## **Intuition**

+A BFS‑based serializer treats the tree as a sequence of *levels*, moving from top to bottom and left to right.
+Instead of diving deep into subtrees (as DFS does), BFS walks the tree in the same order you'd read a level‑order diagram.